qmk/qmk_firmware/keyboards/planck/keymaps/premek/readme.md

-# The Default Planck Layout
+# Split Layout
+Inspired by TECK